 About Seeger Law

 Nevin A. Seeger has been a practicing attorney since 1979.
 He is a well-known and respected member of the Colorado bar.
-He has practiced in many different areas of law over the years, but has decided to focus his practice on the needs of persons who are disabled, civil litigation, business litigation, and those who choose to ride motorcycles.
+He has practiced in many different areas of law over the years, but has decided to focus his practice on the needs of businesses with business advice, construction claims, and estate planning needs.

 Mr. Seeger has tried many significant cases in the courts and in administrative proceedings, and gives first rate representation to his clients from the initial contact, through trial or appeal if necessary.
 He considers it to be important to involve his clients in the legal process, to explain it clearly and in terms his clients can understand, and to get his clients ready for their part in the legal process.
 Mr. Seeger wants to take some of the anxiety out of the process, and to make things easier for his clients during difficult times.